Up to 60% off sofas & mattresses — limited‑time deals.

 Slope-arm sofa

-An arm that angles down from back to front; it can feel less bulky while still looking soft.
+An arm that angles down from back to front.
+It can feel lighter than a full roll while still softening the silhouette.

 Chesterfield and rolled arms